 It is important to realize upfront that a criminal case against the drunk driver that hit you is not a civil claim.
 Someone who is convicted of driving under the influence (DUI) has been judged by a criminal court, not a civil court.
 As such, it is unlikely any mandatory restitution to the wrongfully injured will be included in their sentencing requirements.

 If you want coverage for your damages after a drunk driving accident, then you will need to file a car accident or personal injury claim of your own.
 The good news is evidence used in a criminal case can also be used in a civil case.
-Our attorney has the legal insight needed to take evidence of a DUI criminal violation and use it to your benefit when seeking compensation.
+Our drunk driving accident attorney in Sacramento has the legal insight needed to take evidence of a DUI criminal violation and use it to your benefit when seeking compensation.